Policies + Guidelines

 • Bear Spray Certification: 18 years of age

-• American Red Cross CPR & First Aid Courses: 11 years of age
+• First Aid Merit Badge: 11 years of age

-- Any cancellation or transfer requests made more than 10 business days prior to the course start date will incur a $35 cancellation/transfer fee, which will automatically be assessed.
+- Any transfer requests made more than 10 days prior to the course start date will incur a $35 transfer fee, which will automatically be assessed.

-- Transfer requests made within 10 business days of a course start date will be DENIED unless for a medical emergency (with Written Documentation).
+- Any transfer requests made within 10 days of a course start date will be DENIED unless for a medical emergency (with Written Documentation).

-- Participants that do not show up to class without communicating their absence prior to class (unless medical emergency and are unable to do so) will NOT receive a refund nor be allowed to transfer to a future course.
+- Participants that do not show up to class without communicating their absence prior to class (unless medical emergency and are unable to do so) will NOT receive a refund nor be allowed to transfer their enrollment to a future course.

-If for any reason Center for Wilderness Safety must cancel a course, all deposits & course payments will be refunded in full or may be transferred to any future course where seats are still available.
+If for any reason Center for Wilderness Safety must cancel a course, all deposits and course payments will be refunded in full or may be transferred to any future course where seats are still available.
 If a participant does not complete the necessary prerequisites for the class, they will not be permitted to participate in the class and will forfeit any and all tuition amounts paid, receiving no refund or opportunity for transfer into a future course.
 Center for Wilderness Safety reserves the right to cancel a course for any reason that it deems necessary (low enrollment, act of God, severe inclement weather which effects the safety of participants, etc.).
 If a course does not meet the minimum required enrollment, that course will be cancelled and students will be given alternative enrollment options.